Funj Sultanate: Arabic

-After the Funj conversion to Islam, Arabic grew to become the lingua franca of administration and trade while also being employed as language of religion.
+Arabic was already used by the Christian Nubian kingdoms in commercial and diplomatic correspondance with Egypt.
+After the Funj conversion to Islam it grew to become the lingua franca of administration and trade while also being employed as language of religion.
 While the royal court would continue to speak their pre-Arabic language for some time by c.
 1700, the language of communication at the court had become Arabic.
 In the 18th century, Arabic became the written language of state administration.
 As late as 1821, when the kingdom fell, some provincial noblemen were still not capable of speaking Arabic.
-Evliya Çelebi (17th century) and Joseph Russegger (mid 19th century) described a pre-Arabic language in the Funj heartland. Çelebi provided a listing of numerals as well as a poem, both written in Arabic script; the numerals are clearly Kanuri, while the language used for the poem remains unidentified.
-Russegger stated that a Fungi language, sounding similar to Nubian and having absorbed many Arabic words, was spoken as far north as Khartoum, albeit already reduced to a secondary role compared to Arabic.
-In Kordofan, Nubian was still spoken as primary or at least secondary language as late as the 1820s and 1830s.